guigarage/ObserverPattern/README.md

 The API provide observer support for values and collections.

+TODO: The API has changed with the last PRs and this document must be updated.

 ### Working with values

 Since Java do not provide a native observer